SurniaUlula/wpsso-schema-json-ld/readme.txt

 WC Tested Up To: 3.7.1
 Stable Tag: 2.14.0

-Schema JSON-LD and Google Rich Results / Structured Data for Articles, Events, Images, Local Business, Products, Recipes, Reviews Videos, and more.
+Schema JSON-LD and Google Rich Results with Structured Data for Articles, Events, Images, Local Business, Products, Recipes, Reviews Videos, and more.

 == Description ==